 Regarding production outside of China, Pegatron’s Board of Directors have approved a $150 million investment to build manufacturing facilities in India, expanding its current operations in Vietnam and is further considering a potential production presence in the United States.
 According to a published report by Taipei Times, a new factory in India is expected to begin production in the second half of the year 2022.
 Pegatron’s CEO reportedly further indicated that there is “client demand” for U.S. based production as well, and that the possibility is “under investigation.”

 While on the topic of Luxshare Precision, The Economic Times reported in late October that Foxconn, Apple’s top iPhone contract manufacturer has established a corporate task force to fend-off the growing clout of Dongguan China based Luxshare.

-Citing three informed sources, the publication indicated that Taiwan based Foxconn posses a serious threat to its dominance as an Apple supplier.
+Citing three informed sources, the publication indicated that mainland China based Luxshare posses a serious threat to Taiwan based Foxconn’s its dominance as an Apple supplier.
 The report indicated that Luxshare, best known for producing Apple AirPods, acquired two iPhone assembly factories in July that formerly belonged to contract manufacturer Wistron.

 Foxconn has since denied any such task force presence.